LibrariesHacked/librarieshacked.github.io/_posts/2023-06-21-england-library-data-strategy.md

 ---
-title: England Library Strategy 2023
+title: England library strategy 2023
 excerpt: A submission to the advisory panel for the upcoming library strategy
 categories:
   - Library Stategy